Minds On

 As we work towards Truth and Reconciliation, information about lands and territories is constantly being updated.
 This map was accessed through the permission terms of Encyclopedia Britannica in July 2021.

-The push to assimilate Indigenous peoples increased in Canada.
-Some governments and churches started to think it was their duty to convert Indigenous peoples to Christianity and to teach them a more “civilized” way to living.
-Indigenous people had their own rich spiritual practices and beliefs, and the word “religion” did not appear in their languages.
+The push to assimilate Indigenous Peoples increased in Canada.
+Some governments and churches started to think it was their duty to convert Indigenous Peoples to Christianity and to teach them what they considered to be a more civilized way of living.
+Indigenous communities had their own rich spiritual practices and beliefs, and the word “religion” did not appear in their languages.
 Many Indigenous beliefs were based on their relationship with the land, the surrounding environment, and the supernatural world.
 These beliefs were woven into their daily lives.

 Brainstorm